Are you running your law firm like a business or like a hobby?

 Yet, those same people are working nights and weekends, away from their families, not making the money they want to be making and have no systems or procedures in place to automate their growth.

 Can you take a day off without everything falling apart?
 Can you take a week off?
 How about a month?
 If you can take time off and have no worries about the firm continuing to run without you, congratulations, you’re running a business.

-If, however, the workflow and revenue of your law firm depend 100% on you being physically present, you have no business plan, no systems or policies or procedures to keep things running smoothly and hit up against cash crunch after cash crunch?
+If, however, the workflow and revenue of your law firm depend 100% on you being physically present, you have no business plan, no systems or effective law firm policies or procedures to keep things running smoothly and hit up against cash crunch after cash crunch?

 You have a hobby.